CICE-Consortium/CICE/doc/source/user_guide/ug_case_settings.rst

 **ice_in**.  **cice.settings** is a list of env variables that define many values used to setup, build and run the case.  **ice_in** is the input namelist file for CICE.
 Variables in both files are described below.
-In addition, the first table lists available preprocessor directives to activate or deactivate various features when compiling.
+In addition, the first table lists available preprocessor macros to activate or deactivate various features when compiling.

 .. _tabcpps: